-Looking north from Toddington Lane there is an alignment with the Lane at Little Scotland on the east side of Blackrod.
-However there is nothing obvious beyond that although the alignment does point towards Babylon Lane in Adlington.
-This would perhaps lead towards the west side of Rivington Reservoirs, over Healey Nab and on through White Coppice.
-In November we carried out a geophysics survey on the alignment in a field to the west of Blackrod, but failed to find any evidence for the road.
-You can see details of our investigations here (wip).
+Looking north from Toddington Lane, there is an alignment with the Lane at Little Scotland on the east side of Blackrod.
+However there is nothing obvious beyond that although the alignment does point towards Babylon Lane in Adlington where another realignment would put it back on to the general alignment towards Ribchester.
+This would lead it between the hills of Anglezarke and Healey Nab on the west side of Rivington Reservoirs and on through White Coppice towards Ribcheaster.
+In November 2017 we carried out a geophysics survey on the alignment in a field adjacent to Dark Lane to the west of Blackrod, but failed to find any evidence for the road.
+You can see details of our investigations here.

 In 2019 we returned to Toddington Lane to finish off some loose ends i.e. could we find evidence of the old road on the other side of the farm track and also could we find evidence of the well marked on the 1949 OS map.